Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Introduction

 for some function $\Phi=\Phi_{d,\F}>0$. \end{theorem} In the representative case where $g=e(f)$ with $f \colon \F^n\to\F$ (e.g., Lemma~1.2 in~\cite{TZ10}), the Gowers norm is simply $\norm{g}_{U^d} = \bias(\D^d f)^{1/2^d}$, so Theorem~\ref{thm:GI} is a qualitative inverse to~(\ref{eq:GI-easy}):

-We note that if the field has small characteristic $\ch(\F)<d-1$, the maximum in Theorem~\ref{thm:GI}, over $P$ with $\deg(P) < d$, must also range over so-called \emph{non-classical} polynomials of degree below $d$ (\cite{BSST22,GT09,LMS11}), which are functions $\F^n\to\mathbb{R}/\mathbb{Z}$ that involve division by powers of $\ch(\F)$.
+We note that if the field has small characteristic $\ch(\F)<d-1$, the maximum in Theorem~\ref{thm:GI}, over $P$ with $\deg(P) < d$, must also range over so-called \emph{non-classical} polynomials of degree below $d$ (see~\cite{TZ12} and~\cite{BSST22,GT09,LMS11}), which are functions $\F^n\to\mathbb{R}/\mathbb{Z}$ that involve division by powers of $\ch(\F)$.
 In this paper we restrict ourselves to the high characteristic case (and so, to classical polynomials).

+The Gowers inverse question goes back to foundational work of Gowers~\cite{Gow01}, which led to the development of higher-order Fourier analysis, and seminal works of Green and Tao on additive patterns in the primes~\cite{GT10} and the $U^3$-norm~\cite{GT08}, and of Samorodnitsky~\cite{Sam07} on polynomiality testing.
+It has found applications in a large number of areas (see, e.g.,~\cite{BV10,HHL19,Pel24,Tao12,TZ10,Wol15} and the references within).
+However, the lack of strong bounds for Theorem~\ref{thm:GI} implies the same for the applications.

-The \emph{Polynomial Gowers Inverse} conjecture posits that, in fact, the relationship between bias and correlation is about as tight as it could be; namely, that $\Phi(x)$ in Theorem~\ref{thm:GI} can be as large as a power of $x$ for any fixed $d$: $\Phi(x) \ge x^{O_d(1)}$ (this matches the easy direction $\Phi(x) \le x^{2^d}$ in~(\ref{eq:GI-easy}) up to the constant).
-It is perhaps the central conjecture of higher-order Fourier analysis, over finite fields and over the integers (e.g.~\cite{LSS24}), with applications in countless fields (see, e.g.,~\cite{HHL19,Tao12,TZ10} and the references within).
+The \emph{Polynomial Gowers Inverse} conjecture~\cite{GT08} posits that, in fact, the relationship between bias and correlation is about as tight as it could be.
+Namely, the conjecture is that $\Phi(x)$ in Theorem~\ref{thm:GI} can be as large as a power of $x$ for any fixed $d$: $\Phi(x) \ge x^{O_d(1)}$ (this matches the easy direction $\Phi(x) \le x^{1/2^{d}}$ in~(\ref{eq:GI-easy}) up to the constant).
+It is perhaps the central conjecture of higher-order Fourier analysis.

 While a recent breakthrough in~\cite{GGMT24,GGMT25} was achieved in the case $d=3$, the Polynomial Gowers Inverse conjecture for any $d>3$ remains wide open.